 Process/Methodology: This activity is designated to ensure all cases that fit the category of "high or very high" are staffed directly with the Family Preservation Specialist.
 The cases that are accessed with a "low risk" will be referred to a community provider by the CPI.
-All cases are staffed on a daily basis with the Family Preservation Specialist.
+All cases are staffed daily with the Family Preservation Specialist.
 The goal is to ensure families receive services in the least restrictive manner, while maintaining the family unit.
 The CPI and Family Preservation Provider will conduct an initial visit to discuss the services being offered to the family.
-If the family is uncooperative with the service provide, a final visit will be conducted in an attempt to re-engage the family.
+If the family is uncooperative with the service provide, a final visit will be conducted to re-engage the family.
 A joint visit will be conducted prior to re-staffing the case for closure.
-All activities and documents will accompany the Family Preservation and/or the Early Services Intervention (ESI) packet.
+All activities and documents will accompany the Family Preservation and/or the Case Transfer Staffing (CTS) packet.

-Tools/Reporting Outcomes/Results: A log is maintained by each Family Preservation Specialist and is utilized to capture and track decisions and applicable activities that occur during case transfer staffing and permanency staffings.
+Tools/Reporting Outcomes/Results: A log is maintained by each Family Preservation Specialist and is utilized to capture and track decisions and applicable activities that occur during case transfer staffing and permanency staffing's.
 A regular review of these logs will occur and be performed by the Chief of Operations and Senior Director of Family Preservation Services.
 The Chief of Strategy will assist with the evaluation of the diversion services and the providers in Circuit 5.

-FY 2018-2019 goals are as follows:
+FY 2019-2020 goals are as follows:

-- Continue to provide optimal customer service to our internal and external stakeholders through prompt coordination of Case Transfer Staffings and support service assessment - Provide continued support in completion of Permanency Staffings to reduce bottlenecks within the system of care - Review the Family Preservation programs and the effectiveness of the services being provided within Circuit 5 - Review Family Preservation staffing forms to ensure appropriate services are being recommended to the families we serve. - A committee (DCF and Kids Central employees) will be developed to review shelter cases in an effort to determine whether or not diversion services should have been offered in lieu of sheltering the children.
+- Continue to provide optimal customer service to our internal and external stakeholders through prompt coordination of Case Transfer Staffing's and support service assessment. - Review the Family Preservation programs and the effectiveness of the services being provided within Circuit 5. - Review Family Preservation staffing forms to ensure appropriate services are being recommended to the families we serve. - DCF and Kids Central employees will partner in looking at trends in the Family Supports Services to determine system improvements in the referral and engagement stages of the process. - Increase referrals and service to Hernando and Citrus counties.